 Deferred income taxes generally have not been recognized on the cumulative undistributed earnings of our non-Irish subsidiaries because they are considered to be indefinitely reinvested.
 Distribution of these earnings in the form of dividends or otherwise may result in a combination of income and withholding taxes payable in various countries.
-As of December 31, 2023, the pool of positive undistributed earnings of our non-Irish subsidiaries that are considered indefinitely reinvested and may be subject to tax, if distributed, amounts to approximately \$1.4 billion.
+As of December 31, 2024, the pool of positive undistributed earnings of our non-Irish subsidiaries that are considered indefinitely reinvested and may be subject to tax, if distributed, amounts to approximately \$444 million.
+The amount is reduced from the prior period due to the favorable impact of the enactment of dividend participation exemption in Ireland effective January 1, 2025.
 Due to complexities in the tax laws and the manner of repatriation, it is not practicable to estimate the unrecognized amount of deferred income taxes and the related dividend withholding taxes associated with these undistributed earnings.

-At December 31, 2023, we had approximately \$3.6 billion of net operating losses ("NOLs") in various jurisdictions.
+At December 31, 2024, we had approximately \$3.0 billion of net operating losses ("NOLs") in various jurisdictions.
 Our non-indefinite loss carryforwards, if not utilized, will mostly expire for U.S. subsidiaries from 2030 through 2037 and at various dates from 2024 through 2043 for non-U.S. subsidiaries.